 Get ready for (face)lift-off!
-Dr. Konstantin discusses the risks of flying post-op and being safe in your travels.
+Dr. Konstantin discusses the risks of flying post-op and how to be safe in your travels.

 COVID-19 has presented all of us with new safety measures to ensure we and those around us remain as healthy as possible.
 Should you find yourself travelling by plane during this pandemic, there are certainly right and wrong ways to do so.
-Wearing a mask, maintaining distance, following orders of the CDC.
-But what about if on top of that, you’ve also just received a surgical cosmetic procedure?
+Wearing a mask, maintaining a safe social distance, following orders of the CDC.
+But what about if on top of that, you’ve also just undergone facial plastic surgery?

-As a highly recognized cosmetic surgeon and facelift expert, Dr. Konstantin has patients that come to his New York City office from various points across the globe, both within the country and internationally.
+Dr. Konstantin, globally recognized facelift expert, has patients that come to his New York City office from around the world, both within the country and internationally.
 While this is a great honor and is much appreciated, Dr. K has a serious message for those flying shortly after being operated on.

-Due to the potential of unhealed skin within the first seven days of recovery, Doctor Konstantin urges patients to not board a return flight home until at least one week after surgery.
-Airplane passengers experience drastic changes in altitude and pressure in the duration of their flight.
-Freshly operated-on skin behaves similarly to a plastic water bottle or a party balloon in the air, expanding greatly with the rising altitude and dropping pressure, only to then “deflate” and shrivel on the way down.
-Blood vessels in the face, too, expand and deflate with the drastic pressure changes that occur when flying.
-The most common result of flying prematurely after surgery is intense facial swelling, which, aside from being aesthetically undesirable, can be quite painful.
-However, changing air pressure also affects your blood pressure, which can have serious effects like bleeding and clotting.
+Due to the potential of unhealed tissue within the first seven days of recovery, Doctor Konstantin urges patients to not board a return flight home until at least one week after surgery.
+Airplane passengers experience changes in pressure in the cabin due to plane altitude changes.
+One might use the analogy of a plastic water bottle or a party balloon in the air, expanding greatly with the rising altitude and dropping pressure, only to then “deflate” and shrivel on the way down.
+Blood vessels in the face, too, expand and deflate with pressure changes that occur when flying.
+The most common result of flying prematurely after surgery is increaser of facial swelling.

 If you find yourself flying relatively soon after your procedure, there are ways to prevent swelling or other unpleasant occurrences from happening.
-Staying active before your flight, being well hydrated, and stretching whenever possible on the plane are ways to decrease the chance of any complications.
+Staying active before your flight, being well hydrated, and stretching whenever possible on the plane are ways to decrease the chance of any unwanted side effects.